febus982/bootstrap-python-fastapi/docs/packages/gateways.md

 # Gateways

-The `gateways` module contains the implementations of the drivers handling communication with external services (i.e. database repositories, event producers, HTTP clients).
+The `gateways` package contains the implementations of the drivers handling communication with external services (i.e. database repositories, event producers, HTTP clients).